populationgenomics/gnomad-browser/browser/help/faq/coverage/how-was-coverage-calculated.md

 question: 'How was coverage calculated?'
 ---

-#### gnomAD v4.1
+#### OurDNA v4.1

-gnomAD v4.1 uses the same coverage data as gnomAD v4.0.
+OurDNA v4.1 uses the same coverage data as OurDNA v4.0.

-For gnomAD v4.0, coverage was computed using all 730,947 gnomAD v4.0 samples from their gVCFs.
+For OurDNA v4.0, coverage was computed using all 730,947 OurDNA v4.0 samples from their gVCFs.

 The exome gVCFs were produced using a two schemes: